 The world is going through a paradigm shift, where renewable energy is becoming more prevalent in society.
+Renewable energy costs are declining, and are equal to and at times even cheaper than fossil fuels.
 Electric vehicles are becoming more popular, and most importantly, more affordable as the cost of producing rechargeable batteries is consistently declining.
 We are approaching cost parity between electric vehicles and traditional ICE vehicles, and expect to reach parity by 2022.
-Cobalt and Nickel are two vital metals at the forefront of the battery metal revolution.
+Copper is arguably the most important electrification metal, while Cobalt and Nickel are two vital metals contained in rechargeable batteries.

 Cobalt has significant supply risk, as majority of the metal is mined in the DRC.
 With changes to regulations, and a lack of transparency of mining practices, new, stable sources of cobalt will be needed to feed the increasing demand coming from the upcoming hockey stick growth in electric vehicle demand.
 The lack of supply, and increased risk of this metal has caused cobalt prices to rise ~120% in 2017 alone.

 Research is also being done to reduce the amount of cobalt in common battery chemistries (i.e. NMC-type batteries).
 By substituting more nickel into the cathode, batteries will become even cheaper.
-The goal is to reach a ratio of 8 parts nickel, to 1 part cobalt and manganese.
+The goal is 8 parts nickel, to 1 part cobalt and manganese.
 This will be achieved in the upcoming decade.
-But not all nickel is created equal—only roughly 50% of 2017 nickel production was considered “Class 1” nickel, capable of being used in batteries.
-The remainder “Class 2” nickel, from lateritic sources such as those in the Philippines and Indonesia, are used towards the manufacturing of nickel pig-iron and stainless steel.
-Furthermore, we have been experiencing a supply deficit for the past two years, and drawing down on inventory.
-We are currently just at the beginning of a nickel bull market, and demand is only going to increase, as EVs are adopted globally, and across industries including buses and trucks.
+But only roughly 50% of 2017 nickel production was considered “Class 1” nickel, capable of being used in batteries.
+We are currently just at the beginning of a nickel bull market, and demand is only going to increase.

 Power Ore Management